MarcAlx/marcalx.github.io/_posts/2023-04-12-arcgis-enterprise-gp-return-file.md

 ---
 layout: default
-title: Making an ArcGIS Enterprise Geoprocessing that return a file.
+title: Making an ArcGIS Enterprise Geoprocessing that returns a file.
 tags: arcgis geoprocessing python
 author: Marc_Alx
 ---

 _published first as an answer on [comunity.esri.com](https://community.esri.com/t5/python-questions/geoprocessing-service-to-return-a-file/m-p/1277808/highlight/true#M67402)_

-# Making an ArcGIS Enterprise Geoprocessing that return a file.
+# Making an ArcGIS Enterprise Geoprocessing that returns a file.

-Here's a tutorial on how to make an ArcGIS Enterprise python Geoprocessing that return a file.
+Here's a tutorial on how to make an ArcGIS Enterprise python Geoprocessing that returns a file.

 ## Important notes